 About ANR Week

-Michigan State University and the College of Agriculture and Natural Resources extends a cordial welcome to visitors to the 99th Agriculture and Natural Resources Week (formerly Farmer’s Week).
-The nation’s pioneer land-grant college was founded more than 150 years ago, guided by a philosophy to serve all the people of the state, an idea that still prevails in 2014.
+Michigan State University and the College of Agriculture and Natural Resources extends a cordial welcome to visitors to Agriculture and Natural Resources Week (formerly Farmer’s Week).
+The nation’s pioneer land-grant college was founded more than 150 years ago, guided by a philosophy to serve all the people of the state, an idea that still prevails today.

 Follow ANR Week at @CANRatMSU